% curl -Lv https://JENKINS_URL/login 2>&1 | grep -i 'x-ssh-endpoint' < X-SSH-Endpoint: localhost:53801 %

 any compatibility issues arise during use, please re-download the latest

-file from the Jenkins master.
+file from the Jenkins controller.

 The general syntax for invoking the client is as follows: